 Freshman year is a glorious time where you get to build up your GPA before it gets torn to shreds.
 However, there is always that freshman who gets caught up in the shiny new toy that is their university and has to fight their other three (or more) years to try to recover.

 4. The overachiever

-This freshman may not have a regrettable GPA, but they will look back at their freshman year as the time they could have made lifelong friendships but didn’t.
-Not only that, but they will subsequently hate every single freshman they see in the future who is having the time of their life.
+This freshman may not have a regrettable GPA, but they'll look back at their freshman year as a time they could've made lifelong friendships but didn’t.
+Not only that, they'll subsequently hate every single freshman they see in the future who's having the time of their life.